Soros: The Life and Times of a Messianic Billionaire: Converting Pounds to German Marks

-Shortly prior to the currency speculation of "Black Wednesday", the British pound was required to trade at a level of about 2.95 German marks in a "fixed rate" system.
+Shortly prior to the currency speculation of Black Wednesday, the British pound was required to trade at a level of about 2.95 German marks in a "fixed rate" system.
 Soros believed that "Fixed exchange rate systems were flawed, because they eventually fall apart.
-In fact, any fixed exchange rate system is flawed and the longer it exists, the greater the flaws become.
-The only escape is to have no exchange rate system at all, but a single currency in Europe as in the U.S." As noted by Kaufman, unlike most other speculators or men of wealth, Soros used his considerable profit to further invest in economic development and education in other countries, and most heavily in Russia, where he felt economic growth and democratic freedoms were most at risk.
+In fact, any fixed exchange rate system is flawed, and the longer it exists, the greater the flaws become.
+The only escape is to have no exchange rate system at all, but a single currency in Europe, as in the U.S." As noted by Kaufman, unlike most other speculators or men of wealth, Soros used his considerable profit to further invest in economic development and education in other countries, and most heavily in Russia, where he felt economic growth and democratic freedoms were most at risk.

-As Soros has admitted, at times a small portion of his contributions may have been pocketed by their recipients or used privately by those who should have been administering his foundations, and others have found his positive changes to be cut short when a new presidential administration or opposing political movement gains power.
-In China in 1989, though he made a valiant effort to support economic growth and back anti-Communist dissidents, the Open Society Foundation was forced to close due to the rigidity of China's Communist bureaucracy and opposition from leaders such as Chairman Deng Xiaoping who associated the group with a competing political faction.
+As Soros has admitted, at times a small portion of his contributions may have been pocketed by their recipients or used privately by those who should have been administering his foundations, and others have found his positive changes are cut short when a new presidential administration or opposing political movement gains power.
+In China in 1989, though he made a valiant effort to support economic growth and back anti-Communist dissidents, the Open Society Foundation was forced to close due to the rigidity of China's Communist bureaucracy and opposition from leaders such as Chairman Deng Xiaoping, who associated the group with a competing political faction.
 In China in 1987, as in several other Communist nations, Soros's Open Society Foundation was erroneously suspected of being tied to efforts of America's Central Intelligence Agency to undermine Communism or export China's technological secrets.